mork-optimization/mork/docs/examples/stepbysteptspexample.md

 2. Implement the insert/swap operator.
 3. Define a Local Search experiment.

-#### Implement a neighborhood structure.
+#### Implement a neighborhood structure

 A neighborhoods represents all potential solutions that can be reached for a given solution applying a movement.
-In MorK there are two types of neighborhoods:
+In Mork there are two types of neighborhoods:

-1. Eager Neighborhood: Movements in this neighborhood are generated at once, using List<> of EagerMoves.
+1. Eager Neighborhood: Movements in this neighborhood are generated at once, using a list (`List<>`) of EagerMoves.
-2. Lazy Neighborhood:  Movements in this neighborhood are generated lazily under demand using Streams with LazyMoves.
+2. Lazy Neighborhood:  Movements in this neighborhood are generated lazily under demand using `Streams` with LazyMoves.

 **Eager Neighborhood**

 To explain Eager Neighborhoods we are going to use the Insert classical move as an example.
 The insert operator consist in removing a location from the route and insert it between other two locations (i.e., insert it at a specific position) .

 Have a look to the example depicted in the figure above.
 The location with ID=7 has been removed from the route, and it is wanted to insert it between locations 2 and 3.
-The resultant route after the insertion is shown in the second array.
+The resulting route after the insertion is shown in the second array.
 ![insert](https://images.saymedia-content.com/.image/c_limit,cs_srgb,q_auto:eco,w_609/MTc0NDYxNTczNzExMDEzMjI0/c-standard-list-insert-examples.webp)

 Given the insert operator, the neighborhood is defined as all possible insertions of all locations in any position of the route.
-To this end, we first create a class named: `InsertNeighborhood` that must extend `EagerNeighborhood<InsertNeighborhood.InsertMove, TSPSolution, TSPInstance>`, and where `InsertNeighborhood.InsertMove`is the insert move operator we also have to define.
-Once the header of the class has been defined, next task will be to implement the method `public List<InsertMove> getMovements(TSPSolution solution)` , This procedure will generate all possible insert moves given a solution (i.e., insert all location in each of the positions of the route).
+To this end, we first create a class named: `InsertNeighborhood` that must extend `EagerNeighborhood<InsertNeighborhood.InsertMove, TSPSolution, TSPInstance>`, and where `InsertNeighborhood.InsertMove`is the insert move operator we have to define.
+Once the header of the class has been defined, next task will be to implement the method `public List<InsertMove> getMovements(TSPSolution solution)` , This procedure will generate all possible insert moves given a solution (i.e., insert all locations in each of the positions of the route).
 A straightforward implementation is shown below:

     public List<InsertMove> getMovements(TSPSolution solution) {